Denisomondi/GeoDeliver-Backend/README.md

 ## Contributing

-Contributions to the Delivery System API are welcome!
+Contributions to the Sinatra Application are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## License

-The Delivery System API is open-source and released under the [MIT License](LICENSE).
+The Sinatra Application is open-source and released under the [MIT License](LICENSE).